-One of the biggest names among the gladiators of ancient Rome was Flamma, although of course it was not his name, but rather only the battle nickname, which meant “Flame”.
+One of the biggest names among the gladiators of ancient Rome was Flamma, although, of course, it was not his name, but rather only the battle nickname, which meant “Flame”.
 Before starting his career as a gladiator, he was a Syrian soldier who was captured and quickly entered the arena.
-He fought as secutor – a shirtless warrior armed with gladius, a short sword and a wooden shield.
+He fought as secutor – a shirtless warrior armed with a gladius, a short sword and a wooden shield.
 His most common opponent was retiarius, i.e. a nether equipped with a harpoon or trident, dagger and net.
 Flamma was a very good warrior, as evidenced by his grave found in Sicily.
-From the epitaph that was given to him by his companion and comrade Delicatus, we can find out that he fought 34 fights, of which he managed to win in 21, won a draw in 9 and lost 4 battles honorably, so he was saved .
+From the epitaph that was given to him by his companion and comrade Delicatus, we can find out that he fought 34 fights, of which he managed to win 21, won a draw in 9 and lost 4 battles honourably, so he was saved.
 He fought stubbornly for about thirteen years, gaining immense fame, during his entire career, he was given rudis four times, so freedom was returned.
 Each time, Gladiator rejected the offer of life as a free man and always returned to the arena.
-He lived to the age of thirty when he was finally killed and killed in battle.
+He lived to the age of thirty when he was finally killed in battle.

 It is not known why Flamma rejected the freedom offered to him four times, which so many gladiators desired.
 It is believed that he was tempted by prizes offered for victories and gaining fame.
 However, one of the reasons he was still fighting could be to show character and to confirm his people’s reputation in the war.
 The Romans thought very poorly of Syrians, considering them cunning cowards.
 Perhaps Flamma wanted through Romans’ courage and combat skills to change their minds and gain recognition.